caldag/Chain_of_Spheres/README.txt

-This zip file contains three folders:
+This repository contains three folders:

 - Force Calculation Only: This is the code used for the verification part in the paper.
 The code in this folder computes the acoustic radiation force for a helix in the standing wave field.
 It does not simulate the trajectories.